 Like many families, though, when the matriarch and/or patriarch passes away, the entire family dynamic shifts and every individual “unit” starts celebrating holidays a little differently as well as creating their own new traditions.
 My family is no different as my husband and I have lost both of our parents: Thanksgiving/Christmas of 2015 was our first without any of them and our first being outside of the U.S. As most “firsts” are, after the passing of loved ones, it was extremely hard.

 We were living in a resort area of Panama and there were very few people who lived there full time.
-Although we made some amazing friends, we spent that first Christmas alone – just my husband, 12 year old son and myself.
+Although we made some amazing friends, we spent that first Christmas alone – just my husband, 12-year-old son, and myself.
 Right after Christmas, we made the decision to move to another part of Panama where there were more children and a lot of activities for all of us.
-In January of 2016 we moved to Boquete where we currently live and oh what a difference a year, and new location, has made!
+In January of 2016, we moved to Boquete where we currently live, and oh what a difference a year, and the new location has made!

 This Holiday season was so very different from last year!
 The quaint little town we live in was decorated so beautifully especially the town square which had many trees and a multitude of lights!
 The friends we have made here made it especially wonderful as they have now become our family!
 My son turned 13 on December 23, so we had one of the first birthday parties he has ever really had, aside from the family dinners with cake and ice cream, and one other nightmare party at Chuck E. Cheese when he was 4!
 Having a birthday so close to Christmas always meant, at least in the States, that no one was ever in town for his birthday or they were at their own family parties.
 This year, we had it at a local restaurant in Boquete called Black & White where the owners have become like family to us!
 We celebrated with a karaoke party with almost 20 people from 5 different countries!